default-writer/c-json-parser/docs/json-parsing-and-representation/README.md

 - The parser reuses slices of the original JSON string for strings, booleans, and numbers to avoid copying.
 - Arrays and objects dynamically resize their internal buffers as elements are added.
-- When setting object keys with [json_object_set_take_key](https://nextdocs.ai/github/default-writer/c-json-parser/80075), the module takes ownership of the key slice and the associated value, managing duplicate keys by replacing existing entries.
+- When setting object keys with [json_object_set_take_key](../../src/json.c), the module takes ownership of the key slice and the associated value, managing duplicate keys by replacing existing entries.
 - The `json_free` function recursively frees all allocated memory for nested arrays and objects, and returns the `json_value` structures to a memory pool.

 ## Key Functionalities and Workflow

 ### Parsing Workflow

-1. **Entry Point**: `json_parse(const char *json)` is called with the JSON text input.
+1. Entry Point: `json_parse(const char *json)` is called with the JSON text input.
-2. **Whitespace Skipping**: Leading whitespace is skipped to find the first significant token.
+2. Whitespace Skipping: Leading whitespace is skipped to find the first significant token.
-3. **Value Parsing**: `parse_value_build` recursively parses the root JSON value based on the leading character.
+3. Value Parsing: `parse_value_build` recursively parses the root JSON value based on the leading character.
-4. **Type-Specific Parsing**:
+4. Type-Specific Parsing:
    - **Strings**: `parse_string_value` handles quoted strings with escape sequences.
    - **Numbers**: `parse_number_value` parses numeric literals using `strtod`.
    - **Arrays**: `parse_array_value` parses comma-separated values within square brackets.
    - **Objects**: `parse_object_value` parses key-value pairs within curly braces.
    - **Literals**: `match_literal_build` matches `null`, `true`, and `false`.
-5. **Validation**: After parsing, trailing whitespace is skipped, and the parser ensures no trailing data exists.
+5. Validation: After parsing, trailing whitespace is skipped, and the parser ensures no trailing data exists.
-6. **Return**: The root `json_value` tree is returned, or `NULL` on failure.
+6. Return: The root `json_value` tree is returned, or `NULL` on failure.

 ### Access and Manipulation

-- Objects provide [json_object_get](https://nextdocs.ai/github/default-writer/c-json-parser/80075) to retrieve values by key efficiently.
+- Objects provide [json_object_get](../../src/json.c) to retrieve values by key efficiently.
-- Arrays support element addition via [json_array_push](https://nextdocs.ai/github/default-writer/c-json-parser/80075).
+- Arrays support element addition via [json_array_push](../../src/json.c).
-- Equality checks ([json_equal](https://nextdocs.ai/github/default-writer/376/80077)) recursively compare JSON trees for structural equivalence.
+- Equality checks ([json_equal](recursive-json-parsing.md)) recursively compare JSON trees for structural equivalence.
 - The module supports safe freeing and printing of the JSON tree.

 ### Serialization

-While serialization is primarily covered in the `[JSON Serialization and Testing](None)` topic, this module provides functions to print JSON values back to text, preserving formatting and escaping.
+While serialization is primarily covered in the `[JSON Serialization and Testing](../json-serialization-and-testing/README.md)` topic, this module provides functions to print JSON values back to text, preserving formatting and escaping.

 ## Interaction with Other Modules

-- The parser outputs a tree of `json_value` objects used by other modules such as `[JSON Manipulation and Comparison](None)` to modify or compare JSON data.
+- The parser outputs a tree of `json_value` objects used by other modules such as `[JSON Manipulation and Comparison](../json-manipulation-and-comparison/README.md)` to modify or compare JSON data.
-- The serialized output generated by this module serves as input for `[JSON Serialization and Testing](None)` for formatting and validation.
+- The serialized output generated by this module serves as input for `[JSON Serialization and Testing](../json-serialization-and-testing/README.md)` for formatting and validation.
-- The testing framework invokes [json_parse](https://nextdocs.ai/github/default-writer/c-json-parser/80075) to verify parser correctness against various JSON inputs.
+- The testing framework invokes [json_parse](../../src/json.c) to verify parser correctness against various JSON inputs.

 ## Illustration of the JSON Parsing Process